-This page is about yarn.
+This page is about yarn and fiber.

-Specifically, this page is about the things you need to know about yarn if you want to buy or commission a yarn.
+Specifically, this page is about the things you need to know about yarn if you want to buy or request a yarn.
 It is directed largely at people who are not fiber-arts people themselves.

 That is, this is what to know, or what to figure out, if you’re a normal person (often referred to as a muggle), who wants to buy a yarn for your fiber-artist friend/family member/whatever.